 NATIONAL COLORADO DAY

-April 12 recognizes the 38th state on National Colorado Day.
+April 12th recognizes the Centennial State and the 38th state to join the Union on National Colorado Day.

 The first of the Four Corner States, Colorado is dominated by the Rocky Mountains.
 Prehistoric Colorado comes to life in the Florissant Fossil Beds.
 Discover one of the most abundant deposits of fossils in the world while taking in the beauty of the Rocky Mountains.